 Featured Research: Plastics at SEA

-Click here to go to the Plastics at Sea North Atlantic Expedition website
+Click here to go to the Plastics at Sea Pacific Expedition website.

 Since 1971 SEA students and faculty have been sailing and studying the oceans, towing nets to collect planktonic organisms from the surface waters.
 In addition to microscopic plankton, scientists have found these nets also collect small pieces of floating plastic debris.
 It was not long before this plastic "trash" was of scientific interest itself.